mossgreen/mossgreen.github.io/_posts/2020-01-02-AWS-Services-Networking.md

 ### IGW, Internet Gateways

-It's horizontally scaled, redundant and highly available Amazon vPC component that allows communication between instances in your Amazon VPC and the Inernet.
+It's horizontally scaled, redundant and highly available Amazon VPC component that allows communication between instances in your Amazon VPC and the Internet.

-An IGW provides a target in your Amazon VPC route tables for Internet-routeable traffic, and it performs network address translation for instances that have been assigned public IP address.
+An IGW provides a target in your Amazon VPC route tables for Internet-routeable traffic, and **it performs network address translation** for instances that have been assigned public IP address.

-You may only have one IGW for each Amazon VPC.
+You may only have **one IGW for each Amazon VPC**.

 To create a public subnet with Internet access: